-Health, Safety and Environment risk
+Safety, Health and Environment risk

 The Company is responsible for the health, safety and welfare of its employees and contractors whilst working on behalf of the Company and for ensuring that its operations do not unnecessarily harm the environment.
-The Company provides a Greenhouse Gas Emissions, Energy Consumption and Energy Efficiency Action report on page 10 of the Directors Report.
+The Company provides a Greenhouse Gas Emissions, Energy Consumption and Energy Efficiency Action report on pages 7-10 of the Directors Report.